See what the pros had to say about the lengthening of Augusta National's fifth hole, which was extended by roughly 40 yards in 2019.

-“I thought it was a hard hole before.
-They just made it a little bit tougher.
+“I thought it was a hard hole before, but they just made it a little bit tougher.
 The green is a little bit less severe, but you’re coming in with a much longer iron.
-I played it yesterday.
-The pin was on the front right, I hit 7‑iron in.
-But I played it last Wednesday and Thursday, and the pin was back both days and I hit 4‑iron both times.
+I played it yesterday and the pin was on the front right, I hit 7‑iron in, but I played it last Wednesday and Thursday and the pin was back both days and I hit 4‑iron both times.

 “It was a little into the wind, and pin was all the way back right.
 It’s a long golf hole.”

-“I played yesterday, the front nine, I played the new 5th hole, and because they moved the bunkers back as well, the tee shot is pretty much the same shot.
-The second shot, obviously is longer, considerably longer.
+“I played the front nine yesterday and I played the new 5th hole because they moved the bunkers back as well, the tee shot is pretty much the same shot.
+The second shot, obviously is considerably longer.
 So yesterday it was playing into the wind, and probably with the old tee, we would have been hitting 7‑iron in, and we were hitting 4‑iron in yesterday.

 “I think that’s going to be around a three‑club difference, and the green is a little bit different.
 I think there’s a possibility to put a new flag on the left.
 But yeah, I think on TV, it will look very similar to how it was, it will be hard for people watching on TV to notice the difference.”